 The master must select a device for transferring the data by sending the slave device address after the START signal.
-All device in the $I^2C$ Bus will receive the $I^2C$ Bus slave address (7 bits) to compare with its own slave address (7 bits).
+All device in the l^2C Bus will receive the l^2C Bus slave address (7 bits) to compare with its own slave address (7 bits).
 If the slave address is matched, the slave device will generate an interrupt and save the following bit (8th bit) to SRW bit and sends an acknowledge bit (low level) to the 9th bit.
-The slave device also sets the status flag (HAAS), when the slave address is matched.
+The slave address is matched.

-In interrupt subroutine, check HAAS bit to know whether the $I^2C$ Bus interrupt comes from a slave address that is matched or a data byte transfer is completed.
+In interrupt subroutine, check HAAS bit to know whether the I^2C Bus interrupt comes from a slave address that is matched or a data byte transfer is completed.
 When the slave address is matched, the device must be in transmit mode or receive mode and write data to HDR or dummy read from HDR to release the SCL line.